 I’ve suffered with a bad back for years.
-I have a weakness in the muscles around my spine, meaning that if I stand, sit or lay in an odd position for too long, or do anything physical such as gardening or sports, the muscles can spasm, leaving me in a lot of pain for days.
+I have a weakness in the muscles around my spine, meaning that if I stand, sit or lay in one position for too long, or do anything physical such as gardening or sports, the muscles can spasm, leaving me in a lot of pain for days.
 I don’t let it stop me doing anything though.
 I see a physio for sports massages when it’s bad, but usually manage it with heat patches, hot water bottles and pain killers.
 But as all sufferers will tell you, there’s nothing for a sore back (or any achy joints or muscles) like a long soak in a hot bath!

 I have always been a big fan of bubble baths, and always had regular soaks in mountains of bubbles; but since I’ve been suffering with my back, I’ve been experimenting with bath salts.
 Epsom salts especially, are great at relaxing muscles and are used by athletes, so I started to add a scoop to my baths.
 It did help my aching muscles, but it didn’t feel luxurious enough.
 I don’t want to just soak my bad back, I want to feel pampered!
 For an hour or so, every week, it’s just me, a good book, a face mask, a scented candle, a glass of wine and a hot, fragrant, relaxing, blissful bath.
 So I started looking up recipes for homemade bath salts and experimenting with essential oils to not only help my back, but to create a spa-like experience every time I bath, and this recipe really hit the nail on the head!